Firebase Hosting Headers: Cache, Security, CORS Config

 Cache headers that actually work

-The pattern that breaks sites: a single rule applying max-age=31536000 to everything.
-Fingerprinted JS / CSS is fine to cache for a year.
-HTML must not be — otherwise users see the old page until their browser cache expires.
+The pattern that breaks sites is one rule applying max-age=31536000 to everything.
+Fingerprinted JS and CSS are safe to cache for a year because the filename changes on every build.
+HTML is not: cache it long and users keep the old page until their browser cache expires.

 {